Weight loss certainly has been made a bit confusing over the past few decades.

 So how do people eat more to lose weight?

 Because in the long-term, they're actually eating less.

 Tell me if this scenario rings any bells:

-Monday: My diet starts today!
+Monday: My diet starts today, I have been taking my vitamins already, their focus factor is great!
 I've got my MyFitnessPal account set up.
 1,200 calories a day and I'll be losing 2 pounds per week - I'll get this weight off in no time.

 I went grocery shopping yesterday and bought fruits, veggies and lean meats - I did the math and bread and chocolate just have too many calories.
 I threw away all the junk food in my house despite my partner's protests.
 I'm serious this time.
 This time I really commit and make a change.

 Tuesday / Wednesday: Man, my sugar addiction must have been worse than I thought!
 3 days of veggies and meat and I'm DYING for some chocolate and pastries.
 But, I must teach my body that FRUIT is my dessert now!
 Time to sit down to some blueberries in non-fat plain greek yogurt!
 Tastes just like blueberry pie...!